18F/uswds-jekyll/demo/home.md

   image: /assets/img/laura-ockel-1194484-unsplash.png
   callout:
     alt: Get Started with SCINet
-    text:  Find out what you can do with SCINet and Register for an account if you are an ARS scientist or collaborator.
+    text:  Register for an account if you are an ARS scientist or collaborator.
   button:
     href: /get_started/
     text: Get Started